yandex-cloud/terraform-provider-yandex/docs/data-sources/organizationmanager_idp_userpool.md

 Read-Only:

-- `one` (Number) Whether users can change their own passwords.
+- `one` (Number) Minimum length for passwords with one character class.
-- `three` (Number) Whether users can edit their own contact information.
+- `three` (Number) Minimum length for passwords with three character classes.
-- `two` (Number) Whether users can edit their own profile information.
+- `two` (Number) Minimum length for passwords with two character classes.

 <a id="nestedatt--password_quality_policy--required_classes"></a>